 To jump-start your research, here are some curated lists of regional blogs for a few countries with large English-speaking populations:

 India: Top 15 Book Blogs in India

-6. Optimize your cover design for different countries
+7. Optimize the cover design for different countries

 Not all audiences react to design the same way, and countries have different markets with different cultural tastes.
 On book covers, certain layouts and imagery will better appeal to readers in one region versus another.
 According to Nathan Burton, a British cover designer:

-Recognizing the need to customize designs by region, retailer sites often let you upload a new cover design for each country where you have rights for your ebook.
+Recognizing the need to customize designs by region, retailer sites often let you upload a new cover design for each country where you own the rights.
 Here are a couple examples of how cover designs differ across regions:

-Browse through successful books comparable to yours and in your sub-genre across regions to see if the designs differ, and if so, what the trending tropes are in each region.
-It may be important to cater your cover design to the unique audience in each region where your book is available.
-If you hire an experienced cover designer, they will know or be able to research what kinds of covers work well in your genre in each region.
+Browse through successful books comparable to the one you’re promoting, as well as those in the same subgenre, across regions to see if the designs differ.
+If so, take note of the trending tropes in each region.
+It may be important to cater a cover design to the unique audience in each region where the book is available.
+If you hire an experienced cover designer, they will know or be able to research what kinds of covers work well in a specific genre in each region.

 Want to share this post?
 Here are ready-made tweets:

-Click to tweet: 6 Ideas for Getting Your Book More International Exposure – http://bit.ly/1S4iJE1 by @DianaUrban at @BookBubPartners #publishing #pubtip
+Click to tweet: 7 Ideas for Getting a Book More International Exposure by @DianaUrban at #publishing #pubtip http://bit.ly/2gXqUed

-Click to tweet: #Authors: Looking to expand your global readership?
-Here are tips for getting your book more exposure overseas. http://bit.ly/1S4iJE1
+Click to tweet: Want to expand your global readership?
+Here are tips for getting a book more exposure overseas! #pubtip http://bit.ly/2gXqUed